DEBADRIBASAK/ComputerNetworks/README.md

 # ComputerNetworks
-This repository consists of all the questions implemented as a part of Computer Netorks course.
+This repository consists of all the questions implemented the part of Computer Networks course.
+It contains several real life scenarios implemented as client-server model.
+It also covers topics like RPC, Inter Process Communications and device drivers.
+A few sample codes are done using ACE framework.